averemee-si/oracdc/doc/KAFKA-CONNECT.md

 ```

-`a2.resiliency.type` - How restarts and crashes are handled: In ``legacy`` mode, all information is stored in the file system, delivery of all changes is guaranteed with exactly-once semantics, but this mode does not protect against file system failures.
-When set to ``fault-tolerant``  (the default since v1.0.0), all restart data stored on Kafka topics, the connector depends only on Kafka cluster, but if an error occurs in the middle of sending a Oracle transaction to the Kafka broker, that transaction will be re-read from archived redo and sending to Kafka will continue after last successfully processed record to maintain exactly-once semantics

 `a2.use.rac` - When set to *true* **oracdc** first tried to detect is this connection to [Oracle RAC](https://www.oracle.com/database/real-application-clusters/) by querying the fixed table [V$ACTIVE_INSTANCES](https://docs.oracle.com/en/database/oracle/oracle-database/23/refrn/V-ACTIVE_INSTANCES.html).
 If database is not RAC, only the warning message is printed.
 If **oracdc** is connected to [Oracle RAC](https://www.oracle.com/database/real-application-clusters/) by querying the fixed table [V$ACTIVE_INSTANCES](https://docs.oracle.com/en/database/oracle/oracle-database/23/refrn/V-ACTIVE_INSTANCES.html) additional checks are performed and **oracdc** starts a separate task for each redo thread/RAC instance.
 Changes for the same table from different redo threads/RAC instances are delivered to the same topic but to different partition where

 ```